lbrambs/spacewalk.ansible/README.md

 - Default company name is Spacewalk
 - The default information can be changed in this file: ./roles/spacewalk-customisations/defaults/main.yml
 - Added support for Ubuntu 16 & 18
-- CentOS uses the OSAD client
+- CentOS 6/7 use the OSAD client
-- Ubuntu 18 uses the rhn_check script via a systemd timer
-- Ubuntu 16 uses a cronjob to run the rhn_check script
+- Ubuntu 16/18 use the OSAD client
+- APT repos are signed
+- Major bugfixes for Ubuntu systems, OSAD database, etc
+- rhn_check cron is used for checking in once every 4 hours (OSAD doesn't do this)
+- rhn_check cron has a delay of 0-239 minutes to prevent the spacewalk server to become overloaded
 - Removed support for Ubuntu 12 & 14, no one should be using these anymore.. if you are: upgrade to at least 16.04
+-

 Spacewalk Server Hardware / Virtual sizing advisement:
 - 2 CPU, 4GB of ram minimum (8GB+ recommended), 300GB of disk